 2. TRANSFERS INVOLVING YOUR ACCOUNT:

 a.
-Authorized Transfers: You are liable for and shall pay us for all transactions made through authorized use of BBVA USA’s Electronic Fund Transfer services by you or any other person.
+Authorized Transfers: You are liable for and shall pay us for all transactions made through authorized use of BBVA’s Electronic Fund Transfer services by you or any other person.

 b.
 Unauthorized Transfers: Tell us at once if you believe unauthorized electronic deposits or withdrawals have been or may be made to or from your account.
 Telephone us immediately at the number provided to keep your possible losses to a minimum.

-4. BBVA USA BUSINESS DAYS: Monday through Friday, excluding Federal Holidays.
+4. BBVA BUSINESS DAYS: Monday through Friday, excluding Federal Holidays.

 5. ACCOUNT ACCESS: The types of Electronic Fund Transfers which you may make or have made for you depend upon the specific account(s) and services which you hold, and the specific types of Electronic Fund Transfers you have authorized.